MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

 ## Activate, deactivate, or delete a packaged guide

 A [packaged guide](package-a-guide.md) can't be opened in the model-driven app.
-Deleting a packaged guide only deletes the .guide file.
-The original guide is not impacted.
+Deleting a packaged guide only deletes the *.guide* file.
+The original guide isn't impacted.

 1. [Open the model-driven app](open-model-driven-app.md) in Guides.